Hosting a Baby Shower – Planning

 If you have a supportive boss , he/she may let you host the event at work.
-Perhaps after work or maybe a few hours in the afternoon.
-If not, someone located centrally to the other workers could host it.
+Perhaps after work or maybe for a few hours in the afternoon.

 Get a notepad or notebook and make a to do list.
-Cross off things as they are done and make notes of things you still have to do.
+Take your list with you when you go out shopping as a reminder of things you will need to purchase.

-- Guests – how many, people that have responded
+- Guests – how many, list people that have responded

-- Food – what types of food to make, foods to avoid, for guests with allergies
+- Food – what types of food to make and what foods to avoid, for guests with allergies

 - Beverages – make a list of beverages you will be serving i.e. coffee, tea, water, ice tea etc.

-- Games – what types of games and what supplies you need to play them, i.e. pencils, paper, paper clips etc.
+- Games – list what types of games and what supplies you need to play them with, i.e. pencils, paper, paper clips etc.

 - Seating – estimate how many guests you will be able to seat.
-If you don’t have enough seating for the invited guests you may have to borrow some folding chairs .
+If you don’t have enough chairs for seating the invited guests you may have to borrow some folding chairs .

-- Gifts – ask guests to bring gender appropriate gifts if you know the sex or neutral if you don’t
+- Gifts – ask guests to bring gender appropriate gifts if you know the sex.

 - Thank You – be sure to have your thank you cards bought.
-This way you can have the envelopes and pens set out and have guests address the envelopes with their name and address on it.
-It saves a lot of time searching for addresses when you are ready to write up the thank you cards .
+This way you can have the envelopes and pens set out and have guests address the envelopes with their name and address on them.
+Presto!
+The envelopes are addressed.
+Now all you need to do is insert the thank you cards and mail them out.
+This saves a lot of time searching for addresses when you are ready to do the thank you cards .

 Include all pertinent information:

-- Place – the address of where the shower will be held and be sure to include directions if necessary
+- Place – include the address of where the shower will be held and supply directions to get there directions if necessary.

-- Date & Time – Saturday or Sunday afternoons are a popular choice as most guest are free on weekends or will make time on a weekend to attend.
-Early afternoon is also best, it will give you time to serve your food, open gifts and play some games before guests head home
+- Date & Time – Saturday or Sunday afternoons are a popular choice.
+Most people are free on weekends or they will make the time on a weekend to attend.
+Early afternoon is also best, it will give you time to serve your food, open gifts and play some games before guests start heading home.

-- Include if you want gifts, gift cards or no gifts.
-Wrapped or not wrapped gifts
+- Include if you want them to bring gifts, gift cards or no gifts.
+Wrapped or not wrapped gifts.

 - Send your invitations out 3-4 weeks before the event.
 If you send them out too far ahead people tend to forget, too close to the event and people may have already made other plans

 Your shower should last about 3 hours.
-This allows time for food, playing a few games and gift opening.
+This will allow time for guest to eat, play a few games and be present for the gift opening.